ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

   This decorator will assume ``value`` is a sequence and will concatenate the output of the wrapped function applied to each element of the sequence.

-  For example, in M(community.general.django_check), the database argument format is defined as:
+  For example, in ``ansible_collections.community.general.plugins.modules.django_check``, the database argument format is defined as:

   .. code-block:: python